ZachWatkins/pdf-data-js/README.md

 3. Format Data for Template
 4. Combine Data and Template into PDF

-Options for managing complexity and change:
+Details to consider when managing complexity and change:

 1. Collect Data
    a.
 JSON